 Bright lights can work well for any optical illusion ideas that you may have, but you must keep in mind their proportions.
 Large chandelier lights will eat up on your kitchen space.
 Recessed lights are a great way to illuminate your kitchen space without adding much clutter.
 They work especially well if you have low kitchen ceilings.

-Full-length mirrors are a common way to give a spaced-out look to your room but hardly anyone thinks of placing them in their kitchen.
+Full-length mirrors are a common way to give a spaced-out look to your room.
 Get a mirror-paneled to one side of your kitchen wall or place them onto your cabinets.
 The general rule is to go for glossy, reflective surfaces that bounce off the light and make it seem like you have all the space in the world.

 Adding space to your kitchen is a relatively simple task.
 If you want to remodel your kitchen space or have any request for customization then get in touch with Oakridge Remodeling now.
 We offer renovation, design, construction, and handyman services across the greater Regina area.